 Lesson 5: Properties with vague boundaries

 I think I was once told that the world was flat – it certainly has had many divisions and empires stolen down the years otherwise dare I say the word ‘war’ would not have existed.
-On a more localised front an ordnance survey plan view of a property can reveal up all sorts of ills.
-Erections such as outbuildings, garages and garden fences have often crept beyond their supposed band width.
+On a more localised front, an ordnance survey plan view of a property can reveal up all sorts of ills.
+Erections such as outbuildings, garages and garden fences have often crept beyond their supposed bandwidth.
 Flats above other flats could have inadvertently staggered over the divide and become flying freeholds.
-Some of these issues can be negated by indemnity insurance whereas others are more pronounced and cause the lenders to recoil faster then Usain Bolt under a false start.
+Some of these issues can be negated by indemnity insurance whereas others are more pronounced and cause the lenders to recoil faster than Usain Bolt under a false start.

 Don’t’ despair – solutions for properties that are unfit for mortgages

-For more information on Mortgages for Flats above shops please contact us on T: 020 7993 2044 or alternatively complete the simple enquiry form on the top right hand side of this page.
+For more information on Mortgages for Flats Above Shops and Other Commercial properties please call us on T: 020 7993 2044 or alternatively click on the below button.